hod25/MagicMirror/README.md

 ````

 In `config` you find the `config.js` and in `modules` all installed modules.
 You can change your config and add modules, for more information on that please visit the [project website](https://github.com/MichMich/MagicMirror).

-# Using slim-images (beta feature)

-[docker-slim](https://github.com/docker-slim/docker-slim) is a tool to minify your docker images.
-If you want to use the slim-images (built with docker-slim) instead of the normal images, you
-only need to change the `prepare_env` command from `./prepare_env debian` to `./prepare_env debian slim` and
-`./prepare_env rpi` to `./prepare_env rpi slim` respectively.

-> This is a beta feature, so may the slim-image does not work as expected ...

 # Problems seeing the MagicMirror